-The West Palisades Trail follows the wide, grand Chattahoochee River upstream before swinging to follow a tributary creek to a small waterfall at the trail’s end.
-This 3.6 mile trail also offers access to the Akers Mill trail, a connection point to the nearby running, walking and biking trails at Cochran Shoals.
+The West Palisades Trail follows the broad, grand Chattahoochee River upstream before swinging to follow a tributary creek to a small waterfall at the trail’s end.
+This 3.6-mile trail also offers access to the Akers Mill trail, a connection point to the nearby running, walking and biking trails at Cochran Shoals.
 (West Palisades is one of many fantastic trails along the Chattahoochee River in metro Atlanta.
 Check out our complete collection of Chattahoochee River running, hiking, biking and walking trails.)

 West Palisades Trail: the run

-The West Palisades Trail passes under an I-75 overpass, its immense concrete supports towering cathedral-like over the wide, smooth-flowing river, at just over .5 mile.
+The West Palisades Trail passes under an I-75 overpass, its enormous concrete supports towering cathedral-like over the wide, smooth-flowing river, at just over .5 mile.
 The trail crosses a bridge spanning Rottenwood Creek before arcing northwest.
 Several dirt side trails depart on trail right, diving into the forest lining the Chattahoochee.
-This area of the West Palisades park is more remote, and offers great trail running and hiking trails alongside the river.
+This area of the West Palisades Park is more remote and offers great trail running and hiking trails alongside the river.

 The trail winds in a steep climb towards Akers Mill Road, with views of the creek valley extending right below the trail.